Naan Avan Illai 2

-Naan Avan Illai 2 is a 2009 Indian Tamil-language film directed by Selva.
+Naan Avan Illai 2 is a 2009 Indian Tamil-language film directed by Selvaa.
 It is the sequel to Naan Avan Illai (2007).
 Jeevan reprises the lead role, while the female roles are enacted by Sangeetha, Lakshmi Rai, Shweta Menon, Shruti Marathe, and Rachana Maurya.
-D. Imman, who did the film score for the first part of the film, replaced Vijay Antony as the music director.
+D. Imman, who did the score for the first film, replaced Vijay Antony as the music director.
 The film was released on 27 November 2009.

 Plot

 Two years after the events of the first film, Annamalai's (Jeevan) photograph appears in a newspaper along with an interview of Maria (Rachana Maurya), who claims herself to be a saint propounding a new faith.
 She describes him as her God, Vaali.
 A mafia-turned-spiritualist, she attributes her transformation to him in the interview.
 This prompts three women to come calling Maria all the way.
 The three women were cheated by him recently, and they probe Maria of Annamalai's whereabouts.
 The three women – Sakhi (Sruthi Marathe), Nisha (Swetha Menon) and an actress named Deepa (Lakshmi Rai) – try to prove to Maria that he was a cheat.
 However, she does not believe them.
 Meanwhile, Annamalai suffers bleeding injuries in an accident.
 Mahalakshmi alias Mahi (Sangeetha), a Lankan woman who runs a restaurant, nurses him back to health.
 On seeing Mahi separated from his daughter by her late husband's (Krishna) family, he decides to reunite them.